Graylog2/documentation/pages/searching/time_frame_selector.rst

 Time Frame Selector
 -------------------

-The Time frame selector allows you to pull specific time ranges from your Graylog data.
+The Time Frame selector allows you to pull specific time ranges from your Graylog data.
 This feature will help you and other Graylog users analyze issues that affect multiple aspects of your environment.
 Most importantly, the tool offer multiple ways to filter time ranges you need for success.